AxisCommunications/docker-acap/README.md

 ## Requirements

-The following requirements need to be met for running the Docker ACAP application built from the main branch.
+The following requirements need to be met for running the application built from the main branch.

 - Axis device: